byteduck/GLCraft/README.md

 # IMPORTANT
-I am not working on GLCraft anymore.
+I am not working on GLCraft actively anymore.
+(You may still see changes from time to time).
 If you would like to work on it, feel free to fork it!
 On the infdev branch, you can see the plethora of code changes I made to attempt to add infinite worlds.
 However, this codebase is so bad that I gave up on it about a year ago and never came back to it.
 So, I've reverted the master branch to before the infinite world.

-The project will still be worked on periodically [here](https://github.com/spike11302000/GLCraft)!

 # GLCraft ![](https://raw.githubusercontent.com/Codepixl/GLCraft/master/src/main/resources/textures/icons/icon32.png)
 Just testing my skills to see if I can make a voxel game.
 I'm not planning to do anything with it.